Finding Comfort And Meaning Half a World Away

 Just then, a dark-skinned man appeared beside me.
 Without a word, he reached out and touched his fingertips to the skin at the center of my chest.
 Instantly my fevered fear and tremulous anxiety disappeared, and a cool, calm clarity filled my being.

-Just then, somewhere in the windy night just beyond my cabin, a door slammed, and I woke in my bed with a start.
+At that moment, somewhere in the windy night just beyond my cabin, a door slammed, and I woke in my bed with a start.

 I wanted to return to the dream of the man with his healing touch, but could not.
 Nonetheless, that dream literally woke within me a calm center that I called upon each time the fears and sadness for my country and the people who were being unjustly kept from their family and loved ones due to the ban, crept in again.